mamisaki/RTPSpy/example/LA-NF/README.md

 ### 6. Start the scan and real-time processing
 You are ready to start the scan.
-* If the TTL signal trigger is set (in the 'RTP' -> 'SCANONSET' tab), the RTP and the psychopy application will start with the trigger input.
+* If the TTL signal trigger is set (in the 'RTP' -> 'EXTSIG' tab), the RTP and the psychopy application will start with the trigger input.
 * You can also start the process manually by pressing the 'Manual start' button.

 The regression starts after receiving enough samples.